Radom

-For centuries, Radom was part of the Sandomierz Province of the Kingdom of Poland and the later Polish–Lithuanian Commonwealth.
-Despite being part of the Masovian Voivodeship, the city historically belongs to Lesser Poland.
-It was a significant center of administration, having served as seat of the Crown Council which ratified the Pact of Vilnius and Radom between Lithuania and Poland in 1401.
+Radom was a significant center of administration, having served as seat of the Polish Crown Council which ratified the Pact of Vilnius and Radom between Lithuania and Poland in 1401.
 The Nihil novi and Łaski's Statute were adopted by the Sejm at Radom's Royal Castle in 1505.
 In 1976, it was a center of the June 1976 protests.
+Despite being part of the Masovian Voivodeship, the city historically belongs to Lesser Poland.

 The city is home to the biennial Radom Air Show, the largest air show in the country, held during the last weekend of August.
 "Radom" is also the popular unofficial name for a semiautomatic FB Vis pistol, which was produced from 1935 to 1944 by Radom's Łucznik Arms Factory.
 The city continues to produce military firearms for the Polish Armed Forces.

 The international Radom Jazz Festival and the International Gombrowicz Theater Festival are held in the city.